 Because tea is rarely washed before packaging, the dangerous pesticides previously sprayed on the crop often end up in your cup.
 This is especially true seeing as evidence confirms that many non-organic tea brands contain dangerous pesticides that are known carcinogens.
 Most of the popular tea brands list natural flavors as an ingredient, which has led to the misconception by consumers that they are purchasing better, cleaner ingredients.
 However, there is an entire list of what “natural flavors” might mean.

-Research published in Food Research International shows a significant percentage of the United Kingdom’s population exceed the recommended intake for fluoride.
+Research published in Food Research International shows a significant percentage of the United Kingdom’s population exceeds the recommended intake for fluoride.
 Too much intake of fluoride often bears detrimental health effects.
 The overexposure to fluoride has been determined to be specifically due to the consumption of tea.
 Apart from causing kidney problems, this overexposure can also lead to issues with the teeth and bones.

 Where fluoride comes from

-As tea plants grow, they accumulate the fluoride absorbed from soil, which means older leaves contain comparatively higher amounts of fluoride.
+As tea plants grow, they accumulate the fluoride absorbed from the soil, which means older leaves contain comparatively higher amounts of fluoride.
 Tea brands of a relatively cheaper quality are often from old tea leaves, which usually contain more fluoride.
 Such teas also contain the most minimal amounts of anti-oxidants, significantly limiting the health benefits linked to drinking tea.

 Tea brands that contain harmful chemicals in high levels